snc2work/snc2work/README.md

 ### Profile

-👋 Hi, I’m Hidenari
+👋 Hi, I’m Nari

 👀 I'm passionate about the potential of Cryptocurrency and Artificial Intelligence.

-🌱 I specialize in developing web systems using cutting-edge technologies such as Next.js, TypeScript, and FastAPI.
+🌱 I specialize in developing web systems using cutting-edge technologies such as Next.js, and FastAPI.

 💻 My preferred system environments include Vercel, Supabase, Firebase, and Cloud Run, which allow me to build scalable and efficient applications.